svanderburg/nix-processmgmt/README.md

 By default, the `stderr` of `cygrunsrv` managed services are captured in the log folder.
 An example could be: `/var/log/myservice.log`.

+### s6-rc

+If there is no logging configured, any output produced by supervised processes is redirected to the `s6-svscan` process that supervises the entire service dependency tree.

+In this framework, by default, `longrun` services are automatically configured in such a way that there is also logging companion service that captures its output.

+The output captured by the logging companion services are stored in the `s6-log` sub folder in the log directory (which is typically `/var/log/s6-log/<service name>` on most systems).

 License
 =======
 The contents of this package is available under the same license as Nixpkgs --